 Volunteers are the core of that supportive community.
 We hope that each interaction with a volunteer is a welcoming, healthy, and successful experience for the asylum seekers we offer support to.
 Please take a moment to page through our volunteer resource guide to see what this type of work entails.

 When a family or individual first arrives, a team of volunteers is established to offer support through transportation, orientation, and friendship.
 This team is coordinated by a CASP staff member that provides mentorship, training, and resources so all volunteers feel comfortable and ready to work with an asylum-seeking family.
 For volunteers who are less available for a team structure, there are opportunities to offer time in other ways to ensure needs are being met.

-If you’re considering becoming a volunteer, we invite you to take a look at our sign-up form (here) and see if there are activities that interest you.
-If you find some (or if you’d like to propose “Others”), fill out the form, and click the “SUBMIT” button at the bottom of the page.
-You will then be guided through the rest of the sign-up process.
+Whether you are looking to be a part of a team or volunteer individually, review our sign-up form and see if there are skills, services, and activities that align with your interests or experience.
+You are also welcome to propose volunteer roles and services if you don’t see them listed.
+Once you complete the form, click the “SUBMIT” button at the bottom of the page, and you will then be guided through the rest of the sign-up process.

-If you’ve already submitted the sign-up form but still need to complete the remaining steps:
+After submitting the sign-up form you will need to complete the remaining steps:

-- Click here to read and sign off on the Volunteer Handbook.
+- Read and sign off on the Volunteer Guide.

-If you’re involved in public outreach for CASP, please familiarize yourself with a fact sheet (available here) about CASP and the people we serve.
+And if you’re one of the amazing people wanting to get the word out about CASP and are involved in public outreach for CASP, please familiarize yourself with our fact sheet about CASP and the people we serve.

-If you have questions about volunteering or about logging your hours and mileage, please feel free to write to us at firstname.lastname@example.org.
+If you have questions about volunteering or would like to update your sign-up form, write to firstname.lastname@example.org.